vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-product-details-page.md

 # Building a Product Details Page

-> ⚠️ For this recipe, knowledge of how the flex-layout works is required.
-If you have any doubts regarding this, we strongly recommend you access this [documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-using-flex-layout).

-### Introduction

-Your store's Product Page can be customized by simply changing the `store.product` block in your `store-theme` source code.
+Your store's Product Page can be customized by changing the `store.product` block in your `store-theme` source code.
 The `store.product` is a block with child dependencies, which means it consists of other blocks.
-Since it is flexible, its child blocks can be declared using `flex-layout` to easily build a responsive page.
+Since it is flexible, its child blocks can be declared using `flex-layout` to build a responsive page.

 The `store.product` accepts all blocks allowed by the `store` and `flex-layout` blocks as child dependencies, as well as the following blocks list: